Global Stocks Rise on Manufacturing Data

 The broader rises in Europe came as data showed a modest uptick in the region's manufacturing sector.
 The manufacturing purchasing managers index for the eurozone -- a gauge of activity in the region's factories -- came in at 47.0 for August, which signaled continued contraction, though was modestly better than the 46.5 reading from July.

-The data were unlikely to change investor's opinions about the region's economy, said Christopher Peel, chief investment officer at Tavistock Wealth.
-Growth in Europe has been buffeted by the threat of a no-deal Brexit and the U.S.-China trade fight.
+Still, investors and analysts remained concerned about the region's growth prospects, which have been buffeted by the threat of a no-deal Brexit and the U.S.-China trade fight.

 London-listed pharmaceutical giant AstraZeneca made some of the largest gains in Europe.
 Its shares rose 3.5% to an all-time high after positive results from trials of its Farxiga drug.